-Reading is home to a wealth of sporting talent and we count Olympic gold medallists and world champions amongst our alumni.
-The Sporting Excellence Scholarship provides funding to students who compete in sport at national level, or who are on the national pathway.
+Reading is home to a wealth of sporting talent and we count many Olympic gold medalists and world champions amongst our alumni.
+Sporting Excellence Scholarships provide funding to students who compete in sport at national level, or who are on the national pathway.
 Donors are helping nurture talent and further success by providing funding for coaching, specialist equipment and competition entry fees.

-You can help our elite student athletes to aim higher and achieve both sporting and academic success.
+You can help our elite student athletes to aim higher.

 How your gift will make a real difference:

-- £5,000 will provide a scholarship for an international student
+- £5,000 will provide a vital scholarship for an international student

 - £2,000 will enable an elite student athlete to compete at National Level

-- £800 will fund a student-led community project
+- £800 will support a student-led community project

 - £42 will provide a student in crisis with hot meals on campus for a week.